-What are the top animation schools in California?
+What are the top animation school programs in California for 2020?

 |1||California Institute of the Arts||Valencia|